Docs

 host: "<replace-with-your-elasticsearch-host>",

-// if you are authenticating with api key
+// if you are authenticating with an api key

 // https://www.searchkit.co/docs/guides/setup-elasticsearch#connecting-with-api-key